 I feel alone but not lonely.
 At ease.
 Simple rhythm.
 My mind is far from quiet.
 Thoughts ebb and flow.
 They aren't intrusive.
 Thoughts too fleeting to remember or write down.

 Trees sway by the grace of a gentle warm breeze through the valley.
 Sound of crushing gravel underneath.
 SQUAK!
 TSKTSKTSK!
 A bird sings a song of alarm.
 Is that a magpie?
 Definitely a Corvid!
 Clever birds.
 Can use tools to solve problems.
-Friends if offered shelled unsalted peanuts.
-Bird flies off.
+Friends if offered shelled peanuts.
+The bird flies off.

 The mind can be a wonderful & horrible thing.
 An ally.
 An enemy.
 It's not always easy to keep the intrusive thoughts at bay.
 Depressed?
 Unimpressed!
 At the end I always win though.
 I get out of bed.
 A sheer win.
 It just takes me more time then others some of the time.
 Dark thoughts.
 Like a black dog that comes to visit for a while.
 This is why I ride.
 It strengthens my mind while I exert my body.
 Gain through strain.
 I need to ride.
 I must ride!